-Bumble also allows you to meet friends or even make business connections, making it an essential application for anyone with a smartphone.
-If you’re using Bumble for dating or to meet friends, you’re limited to matching with people in your local city.
+Bumble also has modes that allow users to search for friends or business connections, making it an essential social app for smartphone users.
+Whether you’re using Bumble for dating or simply to meet friends, you’re limited to matching with people in your local city.
 But what if you want to match with people from farther away?
 Well, officially Bumble won’t let you do that… but unofficially, there are at least a couple of ways.
-Let’s take a look at how you can fake your location within Bumble.
+In this article, I will show you how you can fake your location within Bumble.

 Though Bumble has a paid membership option called Bumble Boost, it’s very different than rival Tinder’s paid accounts, Tinder Plus and Tinder Gold.
-Both include a feature called Passport, allowing you to swipe between matches from different locations around the world.
-Perfect for prior to taking a vacation or moving to a new city, Passport is one of the most valuable premium features for Tinder, but unfortunately, Bumble doesn’t offer the same thing.
-Bumble Boost gives you some additional features, including the ability to see everyone who has right-swiped your profile, an extension of your matches before the conversation expires, and the ability to rematch with those expired connections, but a Passport-like feature is not included in Boost.
+Tinder’s premium tier includes a feature called Passport which allows you to set your location manually anywhere in the world, so that you can make matches all around the globe.
+Perfect for taking a vacation or moving to a new city, Passport is one of the most valuable premium features for Tinder but, unfortunately, Bumble doesn’t offer the same thing.
+Bumble Boost gives you some additional features, including the ability to see everyone who has right-swiped your profile, an extension of your matches before the conversation expires, and the ability to rematch with those expired connections, but a Passport-like feature is not included.

-All this makes an official method for changing your location non-existent, a disappointing but unsurprising lack of options for Bumble users looking to preview possible matches in new locations.
+An official, simple and repeatable method for changing your location is non-existent in Bumble Boost.
+A disappointing but unsurprising lack of options for Bumble users looking to preview possible matches in new locations.
 But you aren’t out of luck just yet.
-Depending on your phone, you might be able to modify your location data within your device, moving your Bumble account to an entire new location.
+First off, there’s one thing you can try regardless of your location or phone type.
+There are also ways, depending on your phone model, to modify your location data within your device, moving your Bumble account to an entirely new location.

 Spoofing Your GPS